-Risk management has long been a key part of project management and it has also become an increasingly important part of organizational best practices.
-Corporations have realized that effective risk management can not only reduce the negative impact of crises; it can provide real benefits and cost savings.
+Risk management has long been a key part of project management and it has also become an increasingly important part of organisational best practices.
+Corporations have realised that effective risk management can not only reduce the negative impact of crises; it can provide real benefits and cost savings.

-The risk management framework provided in this workshop is flexible enough for any organization.
-You can apply it to a single project, a department, or use it as a basis for an enterprise-wide risk management program.
+The risk management framework provided in this workshop is flexible enough for any organisation.
+You can apply it to a single project, a department, or use it as a basis for an enterprise-wide risk management programme.

 WHAT STUDENTS LEARN

 - Describe the COSO ERM cube and ISO 31000

 - Describe the 7 R’s and 4 T’s that form the framework of risk management activities

 - Design and complete a basic risk assessment

 - Determine the appropriate response to risks and create a plan for those responses

 - Describe the key components of reporting, monitoring, and evaluation of a risk management programme